CrumrineCoder/bardicinspirationnext/README.md

 * Make all tags be lowercase in db -> how do you check if a tag is unique despite capitalization differences
 * Delete tag
 * Handle tag does not exist in searchTag

+* Playlists [Inspired by Melodice - although it'd be different with Bardic Inspiration]